strongbox/strongbox/strongbox-testing/strongbox-testing-core/README.md

 This module contains the following resources/facilities which are useful for testing:

-- An etc/configuration.xml.

-- A log4j.properties with debugging on for org.carlspring.

-- A META-INF/spring/strongbox-storage-context.xml.

 - A facility class that creates the directory structure for a simple server and copies the required resources from the classpath in order to provide a minimalistic environment.
 For more details, check: